WASC Commissioners

 Dr. Linda Norman is the current Chairperson and represents the Western Catholic Educational Association (WCEA) on the WASC Commission.
 Dr. Norman has over thirty years working as an educator and school administrator.
 She considers herself a lifelong learner, having earned three graduate degrees in education including a doctorate in educational administration.
 She has worked in both private and public schools, taught students in preschools, elementary, junior high, high school, and adult education.
 In doing so, she has held many roles including that of teacher, preschool director, program director, and school principal.
 Currently, Dr. Norman serves as Superintendent of Schools for the Diocese of Santa Rosa.
 She also serves as both the Elementary and Secondary Commissioner for the fourteen schools which hold dual accreditation by both WASC and WCEA.
 When she is not busy taking care of schools, she enjoys spending time with her husband and seeking out new restaurants to […]

-Dr. Katherine Thorossian is the Vice Chairperson on the WASC Commission and serves as a public member on the ACS WASC Commission.
-Dr. Katherine Thorossian previously served as the Superintendent of the Monrovia Unified School District (MUSD).
+Dr. Katherine Fundukian is the Vice Chairperson on the WASC Commission and serves as a public member on the ACS WASC Commission.
+Dr. Fundukian previously served as the Superintendent of the Monrovia Unified School District (MUSD).
 With over 35 years of experience in education, she is recognized for her leadership in student-centered initiatives and academic innovation.
-Dr. Thorossian earned her doctorate from the University of Southern California.
+Dr. Fundukian earned her doctorate from the University of Southern California.

 Dr. Odie Douglas is the immediate past WASC Commission Chairperson.
 He recently retired as the assistant superintendent responsible for overseeing educational services and supervising elementary, middle, and high schools in the Pleasanton Unified School District located in Alameda County.
 He earned his Doctor of Education degree in Curriculum and Instruction at the University of San Francisco.
 Dr. Douglas is a coach/mentor for the California Academic Partnership Program Leadership Network and a national consultant for the College Board and AVID (Advancement Via Individual Determination).
 He previously served as a member of the College Board’s National Academic Assembly and Western Regional Council.
 He is a Commissioner and Executive Committee member for the Accrediting Commission for Schools, Western Association of Schools and Colleges (WASC).
 Dr. Douglas has served as an adjunct professor at California State University, Sacramento.
 He taught courses in educational leadership, multicultural education, community relations, special education and categorical programs, and […]